Taíno: Food and agriculture

 The Taíno people became very skilled fishermen.
-One method used was to hook a remora, also known as a suckerfish, to a line secured to a canoe and wait for the fish to attach itself to a larger fish or even a sea turtle.
+One method used was to hook a remora to a line secured to a canoe and wait for the fish to attach itself to a larger fish or even a sea turtle.
 Once this happened, someone would dive into the water to retrieve the catch.
-Another method used by the Taínos involved shredding the stems and roots of poisonous senna plants and throwing them into nearby streams or rivers.
+Another method involved shredding the stems and roots of poisonous senna plants and throwing them into a stream.
 After eating the bait, the fish would be stunned and ready for collection.
 These practices did not render fish inedible.
 The Taíno also collected mussels and oysters in exposed mangrove roots found in shallow waters.
-Some young boys hunted waterfowl from flocks that "darkened the sun", according to Christopher Columbus.
+Young boys hunted waterfowl from flocks that "darkened the sun", according to Columbus.

 Food crops

 Taíno groups located on islands that had experienced relatively high development, such as Puerto Rico, Hispaniola, and Jamaica, relied more on agriculture (farming and other jobs) than did groups living elsewhere.
 Fields for important root crops, such as the staple crop yuca, were prepared by heaping up mounds of soil, called conucos.
 This improved soil drainage and fertility as well as delayed erosion while allowing for the longer storage of crops in the ground.
 Typically, conucos were three feet high, nine feet in circumference, and were arranged in rows.
-The primary root crop was yuca or cassava, a woody shrub cultivated for its edible and starchy tuberous root.
-It was planted using a coa, a kind of hoe made completely from wood.
+Yuca was planted using a coa, a kind of hoe made completely from wood.
 Women processed the poisonous variety of cassava by squeezing it to extract its toxic juices.
 Roots were then ground into flour for bread.
 Batata (sweet potato) was the next most important root crop.

-Less important crops such as corn were cultivated in clearings made using the slash-and-burn technique.
-Contrary to mainland practices, corn was not ground into flour and baked into bread, but was cooked and eaten off the cob.
-Corn bread becomes moldy faster than cassava bread in the high humidity of the Caribbean.
+Other crops such as maize were cultivated in clearings made using the slash-and-burn technique.
+Contrary to mainland practices, maize was not ground into flour and baked into bread but was cooked and eaten off the cob.
+Corn bread becomes mouldy faster than cassava bread in the high humidity of the Caribbean.
 Corn also was used to make an alcoholic beverage known as chicha.
 The Taíno grew squash, beans, peppers, peanuts, and pineapples.
 Tobacco, calabashes (bottle gourds), and cotton were grown around the houses.
 Other fruits and vegetables, such as palm nuts, guavas, and Zamia roots, were collected from the wild.